 We travel around the world to meet expert farmers who grow the most interesting, unique spices, and set them up to export for themselves, which most of them have never done before.
 We're very, very selective about the spices we source, which is why the best restaurants in the country use our spices: Eleven Madison Park, Blue Hill, Chez Panisse, Jean Georges, and many, many others.

 We're so proud of the spices that we source that we make a 100% quality guarantee.
 If any of our spices don't meet your standards, or if anything else went wrong with your order, please let us know and we'll make it right.
 The only exception to this is Spice Club, our quarterly seasoning subscription, which is a taste adventure where the surprise is part of the fun.
 We're a small company, and sourcing beautiful spices is our passion as well as our job, so we're only happy when you're happy!

 How long will my spices last?

-Spices don't get better with age - the faster you use them, the better they'll taste.
-Generally speaking, spices provide a good aroma and flavor for about 2 years from harvest, although it depends on the spice and the part of the plant it's harvested from.
-Whole spices will stay fresh longer than ground spices, which really only have a shelf life of a few months before they start to degrade.
+Spices don't get better with age: the faster you use them, the better they'll taste.
+Generally speaking, spices provide a good aroma and flavor for about 3 years from harvest, although it depends on the spice and the part of the plant it's harvested from.

 We source our spices directly from partner farms, bringing them to you at peak freshness, faster, and with a longer shelf life in your kitchen.